Roman Catholic baptism, marriage and burial records

 Before the 20th century, only a small proportion of Irish people could read and write, and there was no standardised spelling of names such as there is now.

 With so many regional and local dialects, even phonetical spellings of the same name can show huge variation.

 Church Photos on this page:

-Under 'Where to view registers', the photo shows the ruins of Timoleague church, Co Cork.
+Under 'Where to find and search the registers', the photo shows Cathedral of the Assumption of Blessed Virgin Mary, Carlow, Co Carlow.

 Under 'Tips for using Roman Catholic baptism, marriage and burial records', photo shows St Mary's, Cahir, Co Tipperary.